What can you do with English?

 - Toni Morrison, Sophie Kerr Visiting Writer and Nobel Prize Winner

 You will learn from celebrated visiting writers and scholars who join your classes or read at the Rose O'Neill Literary House.
 (Toni Morrison visited in 1987 and read from an unpublished novel titled Beloved).
 You will engage in a variety of experiential learning opportunities, from class trips to study abroad programs to internships in communications, editing, journalism, publishing and other fields.
 You will be guided by a faculty mentor and develop independent research for your Senior Capstone Experience.
 As a critic, editor, essayist, journalist, poet, and storyteller you will become knowledgeable and skilled in analysis, creativity, inquiry, and persuasion.

-Washington College is known for its programs in literature and creative writing, and it is also home to the largest undergraduate literary award in the country: the Sophie Kerr Prize.
+Washington College is also home to the largest undergraduate literary award in the country: the Sophie Kerr Prize.
 The prize is awarded each year to a graduating senior chosen for their "promise for future fulfillment in the field of literary endeavor."
 In a world of expanding communication, we need intelligent readers and artful writers to make meaningful connections.
 Graduates in English, Creative Writing, and Journalism, Editing & Publishing make meaning of the world in words.

 The Sophie Kerr Legacy

 Sophie Kerr, a successful writer in the early 20th century from Denton on the Eastern Shore, created an endowment for the English department.
 This endowment enables us to bring to Chestertown and to your classroom well-known writers, editors, and scholars and host literary events and readings throughout the year (check out our 2020-2021 Literary Events).
 The endowment also supports the nation’s largest undergraduate literary prize (large as in $63,000, larger than the Pulitzer Prize).